 Here is a sample data file that matches this template.
 Note that "...Data start at row" means the first row with actual data, not including the title.
-For example, line 7 contains titles for column data, and so 8, the number of the first row with rate data (4066667....), appears in Column Data Start At Row.
+For example, line 7 contains titles for column data, and so 8, the number of the first row with rate data (4066667....), appears in Columns start at row.